Mission E4 currently has more than 3000 children in school in Haiti and Albania

 I am a boy in kindergarten at the L’Acul school.
 I was born on July 16, 2014.

-I am a boy in kindergarten at the L’Acul school.
-I was born on May 19, 2015.
+I am a boy in 1st Grade at the Fauche school.
+I was born on September 18, 2014.

 Anytime you wish to send your child a letter, you may do so be mailing it to our Mission E4 Massachusetts office.
 Although, the postal system is virtually non-existent in more impoverished regions, our staff travels every year to Albania and many times through the year to Haiti.
 We will personally see your letters delivered to your children and will have them write back to you.